-The COVID-19 pandemic has created financial stresses for millions of Americans.
+The COVID-19 pandemic has created financial stress for millions of Americans.
 In April 2020, a Harris Poll survey on behalf of Nationwide asked more than 2,000 adults in the U.S. about their COVID-related concerns.
 Overall, respondents’ top worries were being unable to pay their bills (45%), losing their life savings (33%), and losing employment (30%).
 Even those who enjoy more financial security are facing uncertainty.
 Among respondents with investable assets of more than $100,000, the top concerns were losing their life savings (41%) and inability to pay the bills (34%), afford healthcare (28%), or retire as planned (28%).

 Given the volatile state of the economy, it’s important to make sure your financial plan remains aligned with your current financial picture and future goals.
 Your trusted financial advisor can help you determine what adjustments to your strategy or investments can best secure your future.
 Getting impartial, expert advice can help keep you from making irrational decisions in panic and make you aware of opportunities you may otherwise miss.